Skelmersdale United F.C.

 Skelmersdale United Football Club is a football club from Skelmersdale, Lancashire.
-They are currently members of the Liverpool County Premier League and play at Rossett Park, Crosby.
+They are currently members of the Liverpool County Premier League and play at the Community Ground, Burscough.
 The club is a member of both the Liverpool County Football Association and the Lancashire County Football Association.

 History

 The first 75 years

 The club had its genesis in a team of players brought together by the teachers of the Skelmersdale Wesleyan Day School and was first called "Skelmersdale Young Rovers", the school headmaster at the time being Mr. Ritson.
 Riston was succeeded by Mr. Forster of St Helens, a keen football enthusiast.
 Under his guidance, the team became a much stronger organization and the name was changed to "Skelmersdale Wesleyans", subsequently the minister expressed his disapproval of this name and the team became "Skelmersdale United".

 Nearly 10 years after their formation, United joined the newly created Lancashire Combination in 1891–92.
 Skelmersdale was a small mining community with a population of a little over 5,000, and they were paired up with the reserve sides of clubs that were in the top flight of English football, Blackburn Rovers, Bolton Wanderers and Preston North End.
 The club won its first major trophy in 1908 when they defeated Portsmouth Rovers in the final of the Lancashire Junior Shield.
 They joined the Liverpool County Combination in 1909 and won the first of their Championship titles in 1911.
 They competed in the League until 1955, during which time they were Champions on 10 occasions, Liverpool County FA Challenge Cup Winners on 8 occasions and George Mahan Cup Winners 5 times.
 For the majority of their first 70 years the club played at Sandy Lane, which is now the site of an office block.

 Tom Tinsley, who played for just four seasons (either side of the war), created a record by scoring 214 goals despite many games missed due to Army call ups.

 For the 1955–56 season, the club moved into the 2nd Division of the Lancashire Combination, and in their first season, they lifted the Championship.
 It was at this time they also moved into their new home - White Moss Park.